akeneo/pim-community-dev/UPGRADE-1.7.md

 ## Migrate your custom code

-With the 1.7 comes several technical improvements.
+With the 1.7 edition of the PIM come several technical improvements.
 This chapter lists most of the actions to do in your custom code to manually or automatically change service or class names.

-The provided commands are based on a custom code located in `$PIM_DIR/src/`; if this is not the case, please update their paths before running it.
+The provided commands are based on a custom code located in `$PIM_DIR/src/`; if this is not the case, please update their paths before running them.

 ### Structured normalizers to Standard Normalizers

-The 1.7 introduce a "standard" format to be able to use a unified format for every normalizer and denormalizers.
+The 1.7 edition introduces a "standard" format to be able to use a unified format for every normalizer and denormalizer.
 In order to use the standard format, Structured Normalizers have been replaced by Standard Normalizers.
 The definition of the complete standard format can be find in the (documentation)[https://docs.akeneo.com/1.7/reference/standard_format/index.html].